rubygems/rfcs/0000-template.md

 # Detailed design

 This is the bulk of the RFC.
-Explain the design in enough detail for somebody familiar with the framework to understand, and for somebody familiar with the implementation to implement.
+Explain the design in enough detail for somebody familiar with the tool to understand, and for somebody familiar with the implementation to implement.
 This should get into specifics and corner-cases, and include examples of how the feature is used.
 Any new terminology should be defined here.